MileHacker Logo

 Budgeting & Costs

-Costs vary significantly depending on your travel style, from budget-conscious backpacking to luxury experiences.
+Costs vary significantly depending on your travel style, from budget-conscious backpacking to premium activities.
 The official currency is the Brazilian Real (BRL), symbolized as R$.
 Exchange rates fluctuate daily; check current rates from reliable financial sources.
 Exchange money at official exchange houses or banks.
 ATMs are widely available, but inform your bank of travel plans.
 Visa and Mastercard are widely accepted, Amex less so.
-Carry some cash for smaller purchases and public transport.
+Bring cash for smaller items and public transport.

 Daily Cost Estimates Excl.
 Int'l Flights